bitfocus/companion-module-resi-studio/companion/HELP.md

 # Resi Studio

-This module will communicate with Resi Studio, allowing you to control encoders and see other device status.
+This module will communicate with Resi Studio.

 ## Configuration